k-u-bux/kubux-wallpaper-generator/readme.md

 1. Create an account at [Together.ai](https://together.ai)
 2. Generate an API key from your account settings
-3. Create a `.env` file in the application directory with:
+3. Create a `.env` file in your home directory  with:
 ```
 TOGETHER_API_KEY=your_api_key_here
 ```